gjbex/training-material/Fortran/Matrices/README.md

     that they work with a pointer to arrays, rather than the real thing.
 1. `subarray_test.f90`: illustrates that assumed shape array passing works nicely with subarrays.
+1. `array_init_test.f90`: illustrates array initialization and reshape in declaration, program, as well as transpose and reshape.

 Note: both programs use the `matrix_ops` module in `matrix_ops.f90` that defines two subroutines, `init_matrix` to initialize a matrix, and